nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 restrictions and informs the PHY object.

 The PHY keeps tracks of incoming requests from the MAC to get access to the channel.
-If a request is received and if PHY reset(s) indicating TX power limitations occured before a packet was transmitted, the next packet to be transmitted will be sent with a reduced power.
+If a request is received and if PHY reset(s) indicating TX power limitations occurred before a packet was transmitted, the next packet to be transmitted will be sent with a reduced power.
 Otherwise, no TX power restrictions will be applied.